realrajaryan/container/docs/command-reference.md

 ### `container build`

 Builds an OCI image from a local build context.
-It reads a Dockerfile (default `Dockerfile`) and produces an image tagged with `-t` option.
+It reads a Dockerfile (default `Dockerfile`) or Containerfile and produces an image tagged with `-t` option.
 The build runs in isolation using BuildKit, and resource limits may be set for the build process itself.

+When no `-f/--file` is specified, the build command will look for `Dockerfile` first, then fall back to `Containerfile` if `Dockerfile` is not found.

 **Usage**